node-modules/wt/README.md

 (The MIT License)

 Copyright (c) 2014 fengmk2 <fengmk2@gmail.com> and other contributors
-Copyright (c) 2015 - 2016 node-modules and other contributors
+Copyright (c) 2015 - present node-modules and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the